Mobile-Telematics/TelematicsApp-iOS/README.md

 - Bicycle
 - Other

+## Feed | Tags
+Depending on your product use cases, you can also use our Tags feature.
+You can learn more about it here: https://docs.telematicssdk.com/docs/tags
-In some situations, we also offer you a convenient interface and switching certain tags for each trip by switching the switcher on the trip screen.
-If you specify in the configuration file `true` for `showTrackTagCustomButton` key, you can see, that the Feed screen now allows you to quickly switch between tags for each trip.
+We also offer you a convenient interface for switching certain tags for each trip.
+If you specify in the configuration file `true` for `showTrackTagCustomButton` key, the Feed screen will allow to quickly switch between tags for each trip.
->Remember!
-Keys `showTrackTagCustomButton` and `showTrackSignatureCustomButton` separately to display the interface correctly!
+>NOTE!
+Keys `showTrackTagCustomButton` and `showTrackSignatureCustomButton` must be used separately!

-## Feed screen tags & trip deleting

 The Telematics SDK allows users to add specific unique`tags` to any ride for ease of use.
-For example, by adding tag options to any trip, you will be able to mark specific trips for Business/Personal & other options:
+For example, by adding tag options to any trip, you will be able to mark specific trips for Business/Personal or other options:

     RPTag *tag = [[RPTag alloc] init];
     tag.tag = @"Business"; // Your custom tag